MSicc/msicc.github.io/_posts/2015-02-26-helper-class-to-easily-display-local-toast-notifications-windows-universal-app.md

 In my implementation, I added also some possible ArgumentNullExceptions to make it easy to find any usage errors.

-For your convenience, I attached the source file.
-Just swap out the namespace with yours.
-[Download](/assets/img/2015/02/LocalToastHelper.zip)

 The usage of the class is pretty simple:

 ``` csharp